JasonFerns2507/biometric-security-framework/README.md

 # Governance-Based Security Framework (GBSF) for Biometric Cloud Data

-This project is a proof-of-concept implementation of a **Governance-Based Security Framework (GBSF)** designed to secure wearable biometric data (e.g., from smartwatches) processed in cloud environments.
+This project is a proof-of-concept implementation of a **Governance-Based Security Framework (GBSF)** designed to secure wearable biometric data (For example: from smartwatches) processed in cloud environments.

 The core of this project is a **behavioural biometric anomaly detection system** that uses machine learning to learn a user's unique movement patterns and make real-time, risk-based authentication decisions.